wellheup/TeacherDiscordBot/README.md

+# Teacher Book Club bot
+This is my first Discord bot, I made it in python replit.com.
+Its purpose is to store a list of books we have/will/want to read in our book club.
+It will post to the book club chat channel upon command to help us keep track of our books.

 # Python Discord Bot

 This is a starting point for making your own Discord bot using Python and the [discordpy](https://discordpy.readthedocs.io/) library.